kirbah/ai-architecture-blueprints/THE-BLUEPRINTS.md

 # The AI Architecture Blueprints

+This collection is for the CTO, VP of Engineering, or senior architect responsible for turning AI hype into enterprise-grade reality.
+The blueprints focus on the hard parts of building and deploying AI that is scalable, secure, and delivers real business value.

 This is a living document.
 New patterns will be added over time.

 - **[01.
 The Safety Guardrail Pattern](./patterns/01-safety-guardrails/README.md)**